 LNG offloads must be scheduled for when conditions are calm.
 "If the forecast is off, companies can miss an opportunity to load a ship when they could have," Dr Hansen said.
 "Or they can get caught out, where a carrier is tied up and the weather gets bad.
 Big swells can cause ships to break mooring lines or crush parts of the dock, and generally make the job a lot more dangerous."

-that if the ship can't get in and load up within a few days, it'll leave for the next job.
+And bulk carriers run on such tight schedules that if the ship can't get in and load up within a few days, it'll leave for the next job.
 "None of the operators have very much storage, so if they miss an offload they could have to shut down," Dr Hansen said.
 "Each ship carries tens of millions of dollars' worth of gas, so missing just a few shipments a year adds up to a lot."